Menopause: symptoms and pain

 Urinary disorders

-Urinary disorders, or genitourinary syndrome of menopause (GUMS), include infections, irritation and leakage of urine and pain during sexual intercourse caused by vaginal dryness.
+Urinary disorders or menopausal genitourinary syndrome (MGUS) include infections, irritation, urinary leakage, and pain during sexual intercourse caused by vaginal dryness.

-Why do we have more pain during menopause?
+Why do we experience more pain during menopause?

-Estrogens are female hormones produced largely by the ovary and placenta.
-Essential for the proper functioning of the female body, they perform important functions such as thermoregulation, ovulation and the maintenance of good joint and bone health.
+Estrogens are female hormones produced mainly by the ovaries and placenta.
+Essential to the proper functioning of the female body, they perform important functions such as thermoregulation, ovulation, and maintaining healthy joints and bones.

-Estrogens have a pain-relieving action on the body and the nervous system and thus help to minimize the pain perception threshold, inflammation and swelling around the joint.
+Estrogens have a pain-relieving effect on the body and nervous system, thereby minimizing the pain threshold, inflammation, and swelling around the joint.

-During menopause, the rate of estrogen production decreases, which slows the loss of bone mass, increases the risk of fracture and causes more pain.
-All this pain that was tolerable before menopause now disrupts daily life.
+During menopause, estrogen production decreases, which slows bone loss, increases the risk of fractures, and causes more pain.
+All of these pains, which were tolerable before menopause, now disrupt daily life.

-But do not panic !
-Over time, your body adapts to this new hormonal balance and the pain subsides.
+But don't panic!
+Over time, your body will adapt to this new hormonal balance and the pain will subside.

-Natural solutions to relieve joint pain linked to menopause
+Natural solutions to relieve joint pain associated with menopause

-Plants are a solution to help joint pain due to their different virtues:
+Plants are a solution to help joint pain thanks to their various properties:

-Blackcurrant , rich in flavonoids , is ideal for joint pain, rheumatism and feelings of heavy legs.
+Blackcurrant blackcurrant, rich in flavonoids, is ideal for joint pain, rheumatism, and heavy legs.

 Harpagophytum relieves joint and tendon pain and has analgesic and anti-rheumatic properties.

-Turmuca is an anti-inflammatory, rich in oxidant.
+Curmuca is an anti-inflammatory rich in antioxidants.
 It is effective in maintaining good bone and joint health.

-Copper contributes to the proper functioning of the body and joints and helps reduce the sensation of pain.
+Copper contributes to the proper functioning of the body and joints and helps reduce pain.

-Sport stimulates the joints.
-Moderately practicing physical activity such as cycling, walking, swimming, yoga or low-intensity muscle strengthening promotes blood circulation and prevents pain.
+Exercise stimulates the joints.
+Moderate physical activity such as cycling, walking, swimming, yoga, or low-intensity strength training promotes blood circulation and prevents pain.

-A diet rich in fruits and vegetables will provide your body with all the nutrients it needs to stay in shape.
+A diet rich in fruits and vegetables will provide your body with all the nutrients it needs to stay healthy.
 Also choose foods rich in Omega-3 such as fish.

 Serotonin levels can also play a role in your pain.
-Oatmeal, almonds or chocolate contain serotonin precursors and can help boost your happiness hormone!
+Oats, almonds, and chocolate contain serotonin precursors and can help boost your happiness hormone!